gardener/gardener-extension-provider-gcp/docs/usage/gcp-resource-labels.md

 3. For label keys only: leading digits and underscores are stripped, since GCP requires keys to start with a letter.
 4. Keys or values that exceed 63 characters are truncated to 63 characters.
 5. Keys that are empty after sanitization are dropped entirely.

+### Key Collisions

+Sanitization can cause key collisions in two situations:

+- **Pool label collides with a fixed label** — if a pool label sanitizes to `name` or `k8s-cluster-name` (the fixed keys), the pool label silently overwrites the fixed value.
+For example, a pool label with key `name` would replace the shoot-name label.
+- **Two pool labels sanitize to the same key** — different raw keys can produce the same sanitized key (e.g. `My-label` and `my_label` both become `my-label`).
+In that case one value silently overwrites the other (Go map iteration order is random, so the winning value is non-deterministic).

+To avoid unexpected behavior, ensure pool label keys are unique after sanitization and do not clash with the fixed keys `name` and `k8s-cluster-name`.

 ### Example